-523 hollow-bearing trees have been located and mapped across Thurgoona / Wirlinga, the major urban growth corridor of Albury, NSW.
+A total of 523 hollow-bearing trees were located and mapped during the project.
 This data set significant adds to the records of 135 HBTs that were mapped at Charles Sturt University and Thurgoona Country Club Resort in 2012 and 2013, activities initiated and funded by Albury Conservation Company.
-750 hectares of land have been mapped, including 35 km of roadsides.
+750 hectares of land have been mapped in the project, including 35 km of roadsides.

 The HBT data and photos collected have been supplied to Albury City Council for the establishment of a significant tree overlay on their internal mapping software.
 The data is utilised by Planning and Environment staff when assessing Development Applications (DAs), and during the planning of infrastructure (e.g. new road construction).
 Consultants working on behalf of developers also have access to this data.